netreconlab/parse-server-swift/README.md

-// Standard Parse error with your own unique message let standardError = ParseError(code: .missingObjectId, message: "This object requires an objectId") return ParseHookResponse<T>(error: standardError) // Be sure to "return" in route, DO NOT "throw" the error.
+// Standard Parse error with your own unique message let standardError = ParseError(code: .missingObjectId, message: "This object requires an objectId") return ParseHookResponse<T>(error: standardError) // Be sure to "return" the ParseHookResponse in your route, DO NOT "throw" the error.

-// Custom error with your own unique code and message let customError = ParseError(otherCode: 1001, message: "My custom error") return ParseHookResponse<T>(error: customError) // Be sure to "return" in route, DO NOT "throw" the error.
+// Custom error with your own unique code and message let customError = ParseError(otherCode: 1001, message: "My custom error") return ParseHookResponse<T>(error: customError) // Be sure to "return" ParseHookResponse in your route, DO NOT "throw" the error.
 ```

 ### Cloud Code Functions